Ľudovít Štúr: Early life

-Ľudovít Štúr was born on 28 October 1815 in Uhrovec, in the Austrian Empire (in the same house where Alexander Dubček was later born) as the second child of Samuel and Anna Štúr.
+Ľudovít Štúr was born on 28 October 1815 in Zayugróc, in the Austrian Empire (in the same house where Alexander Dubček was later born) as the second child of Samuel and Anna Štúr.
 He was baptized in the Evangelical Lutheran church in Uhrovec.
 He acquired his basic education, including the study of Latin, from his father Samuel, who was a teacher.
 From 1827 to 1829, he studied in Győr where he attended a lower grammar school.
 There, he improved his knowledge of history, and the German, Greek, and Hungarian languages.
 These studies inspired his admiration of Pavel Jozef Šafárik, Ján Kollár and Jiří Dobrovsky.
 In 1829, he decided to change schools.